kucingsakti/php-fpm-monitor/README.md

 # PhpFpmMonitor

-PhpFpmMonitor is a .NET-based solution for monitoring and managing PHP-FPM services.
-This solution consists of several integrated projects to simplify the monitoring and management of PHP-FPM on your server.
+PhpFpmMonitor is a .NET-based solution designed to address the issue of "Windows Nginx PHP-FPM closed frequently."
+This solution helps monitor and manage PHP-FPM services running alongside Nginx on Windows, automatically detecting service failures and executing recovery scripts when needed.

 ## Project Structure